While working on my Linux socket

 So here we can see the C has a goto

-it makes much of a difference here although I guess it’s easier to mess
+sure it makes much of a difference here although I guess it’s easier

 than defer

-on exit.
-On the other hand you may be looking at defer
+freeing resources on exit.
+On the other hand you may be looking at

 thinking “huh?
 When does that run?”.